austinhuang0131/mstdn-party-plus/docs/best-practices.md

 ## Content Warning

 While content warning is a useful feature to ensure personal well-being, discussions regarding what posts require content warning have been extremely fraught to the point that it actually drove people out of the fediverse.
-An overly-broad CW policy may also harm, rather than benefit, marginalized communities (whose entire experience can be considered "politics").
-As such, we believe that it is best that we do not police it beyond the universal NSFW content.
-However, I ask you to:
+An overly-broad CW policy may also harm, rather than benefit, marginalized communities (whose entire existence can be considered "politics").
+On the other hand, it is a good idea to allow users to tune out certain content using the filter feature.
+As such, it is best that we do not police it beyond the universal NSFW content, but I recommend you to:

-1. Consider your target audience, and respect their norms (instance about page is a good starting point);
+1. Be considerate to your target audience, solicit their feedback and respect their norms (instance about page is a good starting point), and
-2. Mention hashtags or keywords in the post so that people can [filter](https://fedi.tips/filtering-your-timeline-to-hide-posts-on-mastodon/) them without muting your entire account;
+2. Mention hashtags or keywords in the post so that people can [filter](https://fedi.tips/filtering-your-timeline-to-hide-posts-on-mastodon/) them without muting your entire account.
-3. Explicitly, and respectfully, seek feedback from your actual audience.

 ## Alternative text